National Security Committee (Ireland): Continuity of government

 The National Security Committee is the conduit for officials to communicate with the Taoiseach and/or cabinet members if their minister – the normal channel – became unavailable (or was killed).
 In preparation for such extreme events drafts of emergency powers legislation have been drawn up in secret by officials from the Department of Justice, including legislation to deal with circumstances such as an attack on cabinet involving numerous deaths.

 Government Security Committee

 In July 2017, a new Government Security Committee designated Cabinet Committee F (named after the room in which it held its first meeting) was established.
 Chaired by Taoiseach Leo Varadkar, the new committee is modelled on the British government COBRA crisis management committee with the aim of bringing together more senior cabinet-level ministers on matters of state security.
-Its inaugural meeting was attended by the Tánaiste; the Minister of State at the Department of Defence; Ministers and senior officials from the Departments of Justice; Defence; Enterprise, Trade and Employment; Finance and Public Expenditure and Reform; Foreign Affairs; Health; Housing, Local Government and Heritage; Environment, Climate and Communications; and Transport, where senior Defence Forces and Garda officers briefed them on the international terrorism threat.
+Its inaugural meeting was attended by the Tánaiste; the Minister of State at the Department of Defence; Ministers and senior officials from the Departments of Justice, Home Affairs and Migration; Defence; Enterprise, Tourism and Employment; Finance and Public Expenditure, Infrastructure, Public Service Reform and Digitalisation; Foreign Affairs and Trade; Health; Housing, Local Government and Heritage; Climate, Energy and the Environment; and Transport, where senior Defence Forces and Garda officers briefed them on the international terrorism threat.